As of January 2020, works have begun on site for the construction of the Translational Energy Research Centre.

 As part of the aim of the facility is to improve low-carbon emission and energy-saving capabilities for a range of industries, factors of sustainability have been taken into particular consideration during construction.
 The specifications and materials used in the building itself will achieve a BREEAM status of Excellent, meaning it meets best practice with regard to environmental building standards.

 Now that construction work has begun, there will be regular progress on the project online.
-To keep up to date, and to keep track of events, follow @energyshef on Twitter.
+To keep up to date, and to keep track of events, follow @TERCfacilities on Twitter.